sfid98/MasterDegreeNotes/machineLearning/machineLearning.md

 \vec{w} \cdot \vec{u} \geq c
 $$

-The dot product take the projection onto w and the bigger that projection is, the further out along this projection will lie and eventually it will be so big that the projection crosses the median line of the street, and we'll say it must be a positive sample
+The dot product take the projection onto w and the bigger that projection is, the further out along this projection will lie and eventually it will be so big that the projection crosses the median line of the street, and we'll say it must be a positive sample.
 Without loss of generality we can say that

 $$